 How Dogs Really Age

 Dogs age very quickly in their early years and slow down later on.
 A one-year-old dog has already gone through puberty, reached sexual maturity, and has the physical and cognitive development of a mid-teenage human — not a 7-year-old.
+By age two, most dogs are fully mature adults.
+The rapid aging of the early years simply doesn’t continue at the same pace.

 A better way to think about it: